U.S. Department Of State U.S. Embassy Sarajevo, Office Of Public Affairs Notice Of Funding Opportunity

 - Other direct costs: (office rent, utilities, phone/fax/internet, office supplies, bank charges, etc.)

-- Alcohol, entertainment, or “miscellaneous” are not allowable expenses.
+- Alcohol, entertainment, or “miscellaneous” expenses are not allowed.

 - Costs incurred before the grant period start date will not be reimbursed.